Australia goes cold on secure intranet sale

 Amid the backlash, the government’s Foreign Investment Review Board blocked the A$350 million sale of the country’s biggest cattle ranch to Chinese firms.

-Prime Minister Malcolm Turnbull said he wants to standardize the country’s foreign investment laws.
+Prime Minister Malcolm Turnbull said he wants to standardise the country’s foreign investment laws.

 The government said earlier this year it was considering selling its Intra Government Communications Network in Canberra as part of a broader plan to sell ports, electricity networks, railways, roads and even some government business units to raise cash.

-The network joins 400 sites of 80 government agencies around Canberra, using 150,000 kilometers of fiber, according to its website.
+The network joins 400 sites of 80 government agencies around Canberra, using 150,000 kilometres of fibre, according to its website.